dartmouth-cs98/project-23w-Qwill/README.md

 If signing up is not working with Promisify, I was able to `npm i react-native-paper.` Also make sure your expo, Node, etc are on the most recent version.

+## Package Managing

+*node_modules and package.json*
+package.json tells `npm install` what to install into node_modules Thus, never edit node_modules!!
+Instead, edit package.json and then run `npm install`

+*.expo file*
+.expo is only needed on client side.
+It should not exist in server or top-level.